indutny/bn.js/README.md

 ## Instructions

-Prefixes/postfixes are put in parens at the of the line. `endian` - could be either `le` (little-endian) or `be` (big-endian).
+Prefixes/postfixes are put in parens at the end of the line. `endian` - could be either `le` (little-endian) or `be` (big-endian).

 ### Utilities